rusbomber/VictoriaLogs/docs/victorialogs/QuickStart.md

 ### Pre-built binaries

 Pre-built binaries for VictoriaLogs are available at the [releases](https://github.com/VictoriaMetrics/VictoriaLogs/releases/) page.
-Just download archive for the needed Operating system and architecture, unpack it and run `victoria-logs-prod` from it.
+Just download the archive for the needed operating system and architecture, unpack it, and run `victoria-logs-prod` from it.

 For example, the following commands download VictoriaLogs archive for Linux/amd64, unpack and run it: